 Farm succession planning plays a key role in securing your legacy.
 It’s a detailed, sometimes emotional, process.
 But when the right people are involved and the right conversations take place, it can be a positive experience that strengthens relationships and protects dreams.

 Use these 7 proven steps to build a farm succession plan you can feel good about:

+Start sooner.
 The earlier you start your plan, the more time you give yourself to make smart decisions and include the right people.
 And starting sooner helps you avoid rushing through any of the important steps.

+Ask the right questions.
 Asking a few key questions can help you think through what matters most.
 Here are some of the questions to consider:

 - Is it important that your farm stays in your family’s possession?

 - Do you want the farm to remain operational after the transition?

 - After the transition, do you want to stay involved in business decisions regarding the farm?